 Heider's Berry Farm

 Five generations of family have been running this farm that had a typical Midwestern start of raising hogs, sheep and chicken and producing dairy, oats and hay.
 Today their focus is on quality fruit, good customer service and offering families memorable, wholesome fun.
 Red raspberries and strawberries make up the bulk of their U-Pick business, but they also have rhubarbs, black raspberries, cherries, gold raspberries and homemade jams.
-Before taking a drive to the farm, check their website or Facebook page for picking conditions.
 There is no admission and parking is free.

-In the neighborhood: Woodstock, Illinois, was the location for many of the outdoor scenes shot for the Groundhog Day movie staring Bill Murray, so superfans can still take a peek at many of the exteriors showcased.
+In the neighborhood: Woodstock, was the location for many of the outdoor scenes shot for the Groundhog Day movie staring Bill Murray, so superfans can still take a peek at the most memorable shoot locations on a walking tour.
 If you’re in the area May-October on a Tuesday or Saturday morning, stop by the Farmers Market in downtown Woodstock’s historic square with vendors selling produce, knitted items, soaps, honey products, baked goods, cheese and more.

 Stade's Farm Market